barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.title('Monthly hours by promotion last 5 years', fontsize='14');
 ```
 ![Promotion](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/MonthlyHoursByPromotion_LastFiveYears.png "Promotion")
+* Very few employees who were promoted in the last five years left
+* Very few employees who worked the most hours were promoted
+* All of the employees who left were working the longest hours
 8)Inspect how the employees who left are distributed across departments.
 ```
 # Create stacked histogram to compare department distribution of employees who left to that of employees who didn't